 Rene D. Caputo, Co-Leader and Content Developer

-Rene is the ESL Specialist for the Thompson Writing Program and Writing Studio at Duke.
-In that role, she advises writing program fellows and studio consultants on effectively supporting ESL writers, hosts an international conversation group, designs support materials, and meets with international undergraduates to discuss strategies and resources for improving their writing.
-Over the past 20 years, she has taught non-native English speakers at Duke University Graduate School and Trinity College, Universidad Interamericana in Puerto Rico, UNC Kenan-Flagler Business School, and beyond.
-Rene currently teaches Duke graduate students in the English for International Students program.
-During the summer, she directs the writing component of the International Student Bootcamp at The Fuqua School of Business.
+Rene is the ESL Specialist for the Thompson Writing Program and Writing Studio at Duke University.
+She advises faculty and consultants on enhancing inclusivity of multilingual writers, hosts an international conversation group, and supports international undergraduates.
+Over the past 20+ years, she has taught at Duke University Graduate School and Trinity College, Universidad Interamericana in Puerto Rico, UNC Kenan-Flagler Business School, and beyond.
 Rene earned a Master’s degree in Education, specializing in Teaching English to Speakers of Other Languages (TESOL).
-In her leisure time, she enjoys traveling and listening to live local music..
+In her leisure time, she enjoys traveling as well as listening to live local music.

 Denise Comer, Co-Leader and Site Developer

-Denise is Director of First-Year Writing at Duke University.
-She earned her Ph.D. in English Literature and has been teaching writing at Duke for fourteen years.
+Denise is Director of the Thompson Writing Program at Duke University.
+She earned her Ph.D. in English Literature and has been teaching writing at Duke for over fifteen years.
 In her role as director, she has collaborated to integrate civic engagement initiatives, digital research and writing, and increased responsiveness to international and intercultural undergraduates at Duke.
 Her research explores writing pedagogy, writing program administration, and teaching with technology.
 Her recently published books include: Writing in Transit: A Reader (ed.) and It’s Just a Dissertation: The Irreverent Guide to Transforming Your Dissertation from Daunting to Doable to Done (co-written with Barbara Gina Garrett).
 Denise grew up in a suburb of Washington, D.C.
 When not working, she enjoys traveling and spending time with friends and family.
-She lives in Raleigh with her husband and their three children.
+She lives in Raleigh with her three children.
 Learn more about Denise at http://sites.duke.edu/denisecomer/